ddmitov/perl-executing-browser/README.md

 ## Target Audience

-* Advanced users and Perl - JavaScript enthusiasts willing to create rapidly custom desktop GUI applications.
+* Perl and JavaScript enthusiasts willing to create rapidly data-driven desktop applications with HTML4/5 & CSS2/3 GUI.
 * Perl developers willing to use the built-in Perl debugger in graphical mode.

-## What Perl Executing Browser Is Most Usable For

-* Perl5 & JavaScript data-driven desktop applications with HTML4/5 & CSS2/3 GUI.
-* GUI for the Perl debugger.

 ## Applications using Perl Executing Browser